Can Outdoor Blinds Handle Perth’s Weather? A Practical Guide to Rain, Wind and Sun

 How to Operate in Changing Weather

-- Before rain: Lower blinds fully, lock the bottom bar, and ensure both sides are firmly engaged in retention tracks.
+- Before rain: Fully lower, lock base and sides into retention tracks.

-- On hot, sunny days: Lower mesh blinds before midday to cool the area and reduce glare and indoor heat gain.
+- Hot, sunny days: Lower mesh blinds before midday to trap cool, block heat.

 Care Tips for Year-Round Performance